malaviya-parth/CN/DLL/FLow & Error Control/Pipelining.md

 # Concept of Pipelining

-- We know that for first packet it takes tt + tp time, and rest arrives at +tt interval of time.
+- We know that for first packet it takes tt + tp time, and rest arrives at +Tt interval of time.
 This is all because of the pipelining concept.

 ## Example